 Before Eric Becker was a healthcare account manager at Veritas, he spent nearly two decades at security giant Symantec.
-Needless to say, he’s no stranger to selling IT to the enterprise.
+Needless to say, he’s no stranger to selling IT to the enterprise and selling to the C Suite.

 We caught up with Eric to learn some of his proven, field-tested tips for selling to today’s busy C-suite execs, along with advice on how to make the most out of an Emissary engagement.
-What follows is a master class in selling enterprise technology.
+What follows is a master class in selling to the C suite for enterprise technology.

 Why it pays to head straight for the top